aquilesC/aquiles.me/content/essays/LinkedIn/24-05-06_Six Sigma.md

 Even if not implementing a six-sigma method yet, it's interesting to see that customer input has a central location in business processes.

-The Voice of Customer has such a deep impact on startups, even if it's very hard to properly collect.
+The Voice of Customer has such a deep impact on startups, even if it's very hard to properly collect it.
 Many entrepreneurs forget how to keep this voice integrated into their development strategies.

 Surprisingly, even if the course kept the VoC at a central place, forgot about it when discussing how to identify critical-to-quality attributes.
 It all came down to a brainstorming exercise performed exclusively internally.
 The VoC becomes just a validation platform for predefined ideas that were sourced internally.